Calebh101/Calebh101/README.md

-README
-Version: 1.0.0B

-ABOUT
+# ABOUT

-Calebh101
+## Calebh101
-C# Beginning Software Developer

-To clear things up, my version system is this:
-0.1.2A
--First digit (0): If 0, is beta, if 1, is first primary release, if 2+ is major updates -Second digit (1): Regularly more minor releases, but still feature releases, or very large bug fixes -Third digit (2): Normally either very small feature releases or medium-sized bug fixes -Letter (A): Small bug fixes //Can be an extra digit instead for apps that don't support letters, if so it will look like 0.0.0.0
-//Think of it like iOS updates, like 17.1.1, with RCs being the letters
+Self-teaching to be a software engineer, currently know enough to make decent websites and currently trying to learn Flutter.

+## Accomplishments

+- Created the repository [dexcom](https://github.com/Calebh101/dexcom), an ongoing project to document and create packages for the Dexcom Share API.
+I have provided full documentation in that repository, including what it is, how it works, and other things.
+I have also published a package on [pub.dev](https://pub.dev) named dexcom that allows easy usage of the Dexcom Share API.

-NOTES
+# NOTES
--If you notice that, in a project, the source code and the release don't match, I probably forgot to update one of them.
+- If you notice that, in a project, the source code and the release don't match, I probably forgot to update one of them.
 (Fun fact, the entire reason I put version numbers on the source code is for me to keep track)

-RECENT NEWS

--(11/20/23) Hacker Simulator published!
--(11/##/23) Installers will come out soon.
-For now, portable versions and source code will be used.